firezone/firezone/docs/README.md

 ### How long will 0.7 be supported until?

-**Firezone 0.7 is currently end-of-life and has stopped receiveing updates as of January 31st, 2024.** It will continue to be available indefinitely from the `legacy` branch of this repo under the Apache 2.0 license.
+**Firezone 0.7 is currently end-of-life and has stopped receiving updates as of January 31st, 2024.** It will continue to be available indefinitely from the `legacy` branch of this repo under the Apache 2.0 license.